rasmus-kirk/halo/documents/thesis/07-conclusion/index.md

 The core goal for this thesis was to implement, benchmark, analyze and understand Incrementally Verifiable Computation in its entirety, using the ideas put forward in the Halo paper[@halo].
-We also wished to show whether an IVC chain of signatures could be practically useful in the blockchain industry with currently known recursive SNARK technology, which the benchmarks support.
+We also wished to show whether an IVC chain of signatures could be practically useful in the blockchain industry with currently known recursive SNARK technology.
+The benchmarks show that IVC may be a decent solution, but they do not definitively show that the IVC solution is markedly better than the naive solution.
 Given that our results indicate that it's viable using our simplified recursive SNARK, then it should definitely be feasible for the more optimized Kimchi and Halo2 protocols.

 There are plenty of remaining optimizations and improvements.
 This SNARK is not quantum-safe, but if instantiated with FRI and a corresponding accumulation